 Ave, Vatican!
 Climb up St. Peter’s cupola?
 Simply the challenge!Written byRenata Jirasova26 Jan.
 2019

-Everyone, who has visited Rome, knows St. Peter's square and St. Peter's basilica.
-But did you know it's possible to climb up the St. Peter's cupole including its rooftop terrace and enjoy the breathtaking, spectacular panoramic view of the Vatican gardens & museums, St. Peter's square and a large part of Rome up to the Mediterranean Sea if weather is good?
+Anyone who has visited Rome knows St. Peter's square and St. Peter's basilica.
+But did you know that it's possible to climb up to the top of St. Peter's dome, including its roof terrace, and enjoy a breathtaking, spectacular panoramic view of the Vatican Gardens & Museums, St. Peter's square and a large part of Rome up to the Mediterranean Sea, if the sky is clear?

 Although I've visited Rome many times, I've only discovered this opportunity recently and I would say it's simply the best experience which a traveller can bring from Rome.